-- 2/3 cup whipping cream
+- ⅔ cup whipping cream

 - 2 egg yolks

-- 1/4 cup powdered Swerve Sweetener
+- ¼ cup powdered Swerve Sweetener

 - Pinch salt

-- 1 1/2 tsp vanilla extract
+- 1 teaspoon vanilla extract

 - 4 ounces cream cheese softened

-- 1/4 cup butter softened
+- ¼ cup butter softened

 - Pastry cream

-- 6 tbsp powdered Swerve Sweetener
+- 6 tablespoon powdered Swerve Sweetener

-- 4 ounces sugar-free dark chocolate such as Lily's, chopped
+- 3 ounces sugar-free dark chocolate such as Lily's, chopped

-- 1 tbsp butter
+- 2 tablespoon butter

 - In a medium saucepan over medium heat, bring whipping cream to a simmer.
 In a medium bowl, whisk egg yolks with sweetener and salt until well combined.